ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/leads.md

 This function allows users to manually apply the same assignment logic described above, even when a *Sales Person* is already selected.

-It performs validation before proceeding:
+It performs the following validation before proceeding:

 - It checks that an *Identified Company* is selected.
 - It confirms that this company has a defined Customer record for the same Enterprise Company as the Lead.